Uk To Work With All Major Economies, Including Uae, At G20 For A Strong Global Economy: Uk Envoy

-ABU DHABI, 8th September, 2023 (WAM) -- The United Kingdom wants to work with all major economies, including the UAE, at the G20 Summit in New Delhi, as part of its efforts to address global economic challenges, a top UK diplomat told the Emirates News Agency (WAM).
+(MENAFN- Khaleej Times) The United Kingdom wants to work with all major economies, including the UAE, at the G20 Summit in New Delhi, as part of its efforts to address global economic challenges, a top UK diplomat told the Emirates News Agency (Wam).

 "Building a strong global economy is also at the heart of the UK Prime Minister's priorities, and we cannot reduce inflation, create jobs and grow our own economy without working closely with other major economies, including with the UAE," said Edward Hobart, the British Ambassador to the UAE.